orendas12701-debug/Alameda-Restaurant-Inspections/README.md

 ## Summary and Ethical Concerns

-This analysis shows that health inspection outcomes vary significantly across Alameda County cities.
+This analysis indicates that in the cities of Alameda County, the results of health inspections and the points of non-compliance vary from city to city.
 Albany and Emeryville consistently showed higher rates of conditional-pass inspections, while Dublin had the lowest.
-The most common violations were related to physical facility conditions and sanitation practices.
+The most common violations and physical facilities Conditions and hygiene habits are related.

-However, several ethical concerns must be noted.
-Publishing city-level failure rates without deeper context could unfairly stigmatize certain communities, particularly cities with higher concentrations of small, immigrant-owned restaurants that may have fewer resources for facility upgrades.
-A higher violation rate does not automatically mean a restaurant is unsafe — many violations are minor and corrected immediately after inspection.
+However, in critical thinking.
+Firstly, this research did not conduct a more in-depth background check, and the failure rate in cities might be unfair or even stigmatize certain communities.
+In addition, small restaurants run by immigrants lack funds for facility upgrades.
+A relatively high rate of violations does not necessarily mean that the food produced by restaurants is unsafe.
+Many violations are minor issues and are immediately rectified after inspection.

-To make this a more complete and ethical story, additional reporting would be needed, including interviews with DEH inspectors about how priorities and inspection frequency are set, cross-referencing inspection outcomes with neighborhood income and demographic data to test for environmental justice concerns, and following up on re-inspection outcomes to determine whether violations were promptly corrected.
+To make this story more complete and ethical, it is necessary to interview DEH inspectors and system rule-makers, asking them how they determine the priority and frequency of inspections, cross-compare the inspection results with community income and demographic data to verify whether there are environmental justice issues, and follow up on the re-examination results to confirm whether violations have been rectified in a timely manner.